-Ann planned, executed and stewarded the largest comprehensive capital campaign in the 185 + year history of Haverford College, raising over $270 million, exceeding campaign goals by 20%, and meeting every financial target for each stated priority.
+From 2008 through 2020, Ann planned, executed and stewarded the largest comprehensive capital campaign in the 185 + year history of Haverford College, raising over $270 million, exceeding campaign goals by 20%, and meeting every financial target for each stated priority.
 She built a team and infrastructure to consistently deliver $20-25 million in annual philanthropic support and sustained that momentum well beyond the end of the campaign.

 As an industry leader and forward looking strategist, Ann recruited experts to spearhead a syndicated market research behavioral study on the evolving donor landscape in the Liberal Arts, and galvanized a multi-college training for advancement professionals on antiracism.